Substra/substra-documentation/docs/_sources/getting_started/installation/local_install_skaffold.md.txt

 # In the repository hlf-k8s
 skaffold dev

-# In the repository susbtra-backend
+# In the repository substra-backend
 skaffold dev

 # In the repository substra-frontend